gudasoft/opencart/README.md

 Content:

-- patch - enables OCMOD in Opencart
 - vqmod - extensions
+- patch-to-enable-ocmod - enables OCMOD in Opencart
 - ocmod - extensions

+If you want to have vqmod + ocmod follow the order of install: vqmod, patch-to-enable-ocmod